Shuvam1024/shuvam1024-ezNN/README.md

 # simpleNN
 simpleNN is a library that implements a multilayer perceptron, allowing users to train models with several modes and loss functions.
 It provides functions for initializing the network, performing forward and backward passes, and evaluating the performance of the trained model.

-Additionally, users can directly send the network parameters through the command line to train and test a model.
+Additionally, this repository includes a command line tool which allows users to train and test a multilayer perceptron model through csv files.

 # features
 - C99 with no dependencies.